Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 - Verilog module : picorv32
 - Click set stop button on the setting window in qlow manager
 - Click on the run button adjacent to preparation and synthesis
-#### After successful run of the synthesis, we can see the log file by clicking on the okay button at synthesis stage.
+#### After successful run of the synthesis, we could see the log file by clicking on the okay button at synthesis stage.
 ![img2](https://user-images.githubusercontent.com/73484928/100149833-cba52e80-2ec4-11eb-9f69-c4def72394ee.png)
 #### During step task is to calculate the % ratio of DFF/logic cells
 #### And the answer is : in between 12-13.99% as per the option given in the MCQ during assessment